lufinkey/react-native-spotify/README.md

 ...
 ```

-Note: In some cases, the two `exclude` lines cause issues when compiling and can be omitted.
+In some cases, the two `exclude` lines cause issues when compiling and can be omitted.
 I need to look further into what causes this.

 On Android, `react-native link` has a bug where it imports `RNSpotifyPackage` using the wrong bundle.
 You may have to make the following change to `MainApplication.java`:
 ```java